C. H. W.

 Come to our arms—we’ll while away a while

-In pleasant talk and chat;
+In pleasant talk

 Tell us in sweet communion what you think